On August 15, 1971, President Nixon killed the last remnants of the gold standard.

 The relationship between Saudi Arabia and the US hit historic lows in 2016.
 I only expect it to get worse.
 Trump is the first president since the petrodollar system was enacted to be openly hostile toward the Saudis.

-The death of the petrodollar system is my No. 1 black swan event for 2017.
+The death of the petrodollar system is my No. 1 black swan event for this year.

 It raises the question: What will fill the void when the petrodollar inevitably dies?